Understand more about the Causes of Separation Anxiety in Dogs

 - Trying medication.

 Dogs with separation anxiety can be a complex problem to diagnose and treat.
-It is because the symptoms can vary greatly depending on the individual.
+This is because the symptoms can vary greatly depending on the individual.
 Signs of separation anxiety in dogs will include excessive scratching, digging, barking, panting and drooling.

 Some dogs suffer from separation anxiety when their guardians prepare to leave.
 Others seem anxious or depressed before their guardians’ departure or when their guardians aren’t present.
 Sometimes, a dog may carry out the behaviour of the opposite personality type, either appearing happy and friendly when their guardian is leaving or sad and withdrawn.